tonyYSaliba/Software-Fault-Injector/README.md

 ### Debugging by entering the lines
-Enter the name of the program that you want to debug, you enter `stack_unwinding`,
+Enter the name of the program that you want to debug, you enter `stack_unwinding`

-Then Enter Line1 and Line2,
+Then Enter Line1 and Line2

 you should enter the injection type and number of injections